elegant-scipy/elegant-scipy/markdown/preface.markdown

 Only we find, that the executable isn't compiled for our system.
 Or we can't work out how to run it.
 Or it has bugs, missing features, or produces unexpected results.
 By making scientific software open source, we not only increase the quality of that software, but we make it possible to see exactly how the science was done.
-What assumptions were made, and even hard coded?
+What assumptions were made, and even hard-coded?
 Open source helps to solve many of these issues.
 It also enables other scientists to build on the code of their peers, fostering new collaborations and speeding up scientific progress.